 J&G has a collegial and friendly team with an open culture.
 Partners are said to provide “constant and constructive” feedback.
 Trainees work in nimble teams which help them receive “bespoke training” whilst being trusted with “real and immediate responsibility”.

 J&G occupies suites on 32/F of The Landmark’s Edinburgh Tower in Central.
 The Landmark is a commercial complex in the heart of Hong Kong’s business district; three office towers (Edinburgh Tower, Gloucester Tower and York House) sit atop a shopping centre featuring high-end brands.
 The office interior is modern and functional with multi-purpose space.
 There’s an eclectic mix of artwork on the walls.

 In the wake of the coronavirus pandemic the firm set up an internal fundraising campaign raising nearly HK$1.6 million which went towards the purchase of protective clothing, respirators, cardiovascular monitors and other critical medical supplies for front-line medical workers in the Hubei province.

 J&G pays trainees HK$42,000 in the first year of the training contract, rising to HK$44,000 in the second year.
 Trainees must be fluent in English, Cantonese and Mandarin.

 The firm runs a winter vacation scheme for three weeks in December to January and a summer vacation scheme for four weeks from June to August.
+There are twenty and five places on offer for the summer and winter vacation schemes respectively.
 Prospective applicants can find out more about J&G on WeChat (ID JTGC-LAWFIRM) and Weibo.